bigcommerce/dev-docs/docs/stencil-docs/localization/localizing-stores.md

 To fully localize your store, disable gift certificates in the BigCommerce control panel.

 ### Managing system messages
-You can configure each store's payment and checkout error messages in the BigCommerce control panel.
-For details, see [Verbose Error Messages at Checkout](https://support.bigcommerce.com/s/article/Optimized-Single-Page-Checkout#verbose).
+You can localize a store's payment and checkout error messages via checkout-js in the BigCommerce control panel.
+For a list of error messages and supported languages, see [Verbose Error Messages at Checkout](https://support.bigcommerce.com/s/article/Optimized-Single-Page-Checkout#verbose).

+To customize payment and checkout messages, define these variables in the theme language files.
+For details, see [Multi-language setup](https://developer.bigcommerce.com/stencil-docs/localization/multi-language-checkout#multi-language-setup).

 ## Resources